OwnMarket/SmartContracts/docs/CHXTokenSwap.md

 - Go to [Own wallet](https://wallet.weown.com).
 - Click on "Create wallet" menu item (on the left side).
-- Write down / store your recovery phrase (list of 24 words) in a safe location. **Without recovery phrase you will not be able to restore your wallet** if you ever need to.
+- Write down and store safely your recovery phrase (list of 24 words). **Without recovery phrase you will not be able to restore your wallet** if you ever need to.
 - Enter password to encrypt your keystore file.
 You can use this file as an alternative mechanism to restore the wallet in daily operations without exposing your recovery phrase.
 (Recovery phrase is still most important and primary way to restore the wallet, so make sure you have it.)
 - Click on the "Create wallet" button.
 - Save your keystore file in safe location.